notanthony/ShopifyBackendChallangeF22/README.md

 ### Preamble:

-Orginally this was written for ruby 3.1.2 (see below) but Replit uses a very old version of ruby.
-So I copied over my files into the replit base framework since I would have had to move my files into an older version regardless.
+Orginally this was written for ruby 3.1.2 (see below) but Replit uses ruby 2.5.1 So I copied over my files into the replit base framework since I would have had to move my files into an older version regardless.
 Here is a link to the replit framework I forked https://replit.com/@replit/Rails-legacy.
 This github repo does not work when imported into replit even though it was download directly from replit.
 Instead fork my replit.